Connect with others who understand.

 • On the skin above the pubis (genital area)

 A herpes rash typically consists of clusters of painful, fluid-filled blisters or sores.
 As the rash heals, these blisters usually pop and scab over.
-Although herpes can infect any skin it comes into contact with, symptoms usually appear on mucus membranes — the skin that lines the inside of your body.
-In the genital region, mucus membranes include the:
+Although herpes can infect any skin it comes in contact with, symptoms usually appear on mucous membranes — the skin that lines the inside of your body.

 • Glans penis (tip of the penis)